archco/model-self-relation-trait/README.md

+# ModelSelfRelation trait

-self relationship for laravel eloquent
+The trait for self relationship in laravel eloquent.